nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 For instance, there's a bug in the library that its maintainer has fixed upstream.
-More urgently, fixes to security issues should be propigated as quickly as possible.
+More urgently, fixes to security issues should be propagated as quickly as possible.
 It's easy (but often wrong) to disregard new features made available in newer versions.
 Often those new features are attractive for